fuhdan/certificate-tools/TECHNICAL.md

 - Add docstrings to all public methods and classes
 - Use structured logging for all important events
 - 🆕 Always use @require_session decorator for protected endpoints
+- 🆕 Use @track_redis_operation decorator for Redis operations

 **Frontend (JavaScript/React):**
 - Use ESLint and Prettier for code formatting